Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 # How Do I Use This Script

 The first thing you need is the script for your relavent platform (`win`, `osx_intel`, `osx_arm`, `linux`), so download the one you need from the latest release.
-When saving it on your computer, the file path to the script **cannot have spaces in it**, so any folders it goes in cannot have spaces, then follow the steps for your relavent slicer below:
+When saving it on your computer, the file path to the script **cannot have spaces in it**, so any folders it goes in cannot have spaces, then follow the steps for your relevant slicer below: